ESYiH/Usb-Attack-1/Add-on/Encrypt-Decrypt/README.md

 open "Start+PB" with a text editor ([notepad work !](https://bytegate.io/wp-content/uploads/open-With-Notepad.png)) and copy this line "start /min EncryptUSB.bat" at [this location](https://imgur.com/8eR7Uri)

 now you need to open "main.bat" as you open "Start+PB" and copy this line "start /min DecryptUSB.bat" at [this location](https://imgur.com/0PmhGQu)

+** As with everything else here, do NOT use these files to malicious purposes.**